quadvvvv/ModelEarth-feed/README.md

    yarn dev
    ```

+5. Build the app to the dist folder

+   yarn build

-5. Open your web browser and go to `http://localhost:5173` to access the Feed-Player application.
+6. Open your web browser and go to `http://localhost:5173/dist` to access the Feed-Player application.

 ## Technologies Used